augupta/React/README.md

 # creating a new react app :  npx create-react-app my_app
   cd my_app
-  npm start : to see local host server
+  npm start : to see local host server npm run build : for optimization, it converts all files into one file which is better for users

 # npm init react-app my-app  (the correct command to build a starter React app to work off of.)
 # ./ to go inside folder
 # ../ to go out folder